Little People of the Pryor Mountains: In story

 One Crow Nation folktale involves the "Lost Boy" or "Burnt Face," and the Little People figure prominently in it.
 After a young boy falls into a bonfire, his face is left horribly scarred.
 He receives the name Burnt Face because of this accident.
 One day, his people move north on their regular journeys following the buffalo, but Burnt Face goes south.
 He builds a Sun Dance lodge, and the Little People come out to talk to him.
 The Little People take away his scars, show him where his band has gone to, and give him healing powers to help his people.
 Burnt Face retained his name, but became a great chief among his people.

-In another story, the Crow tell of a child who fell out of his travois as his family moved to new hunting grounds.
+In another story, the Crow tells of a child who fell out of his travois as his family moved to new hunting grounds.
 The Little People adopted the boy and raised him in a cave in the Pryor Mountains.
 The boy absorbed part of their magic, and grew to become supernaturally strong.
 He began to build tall columns of stone and rocks for fun, and this is how Medicine Rocks was created.

 In the story "The Little People," a hunter goes hunting in the Pryor Mountains and has little luck.
 He asks the Little People for guidance.
 A Little Person's voice tells him that he has to provide the Little People with an offering.
 The man shoots a deer, and then drops it over a cliff in Black Canyon as an offering to the spirits.
 He then has great luck in hunting.
 He returns home, but returns to the mountains the next day—curious to see if the dead deer is still where he left it.
 The deer's body is gone.